Ability: Key

 Relation to copy and drop

-This property can be leveraged in ability constraints: requiring drop or copy automatically excludes key, and conversely, requiring key excludes types with drop or copy.
+This property can be leveraged in ability constraints: requiring drop or copy automatically excludes objects, and conversely, requiring key excludes types with drop or copy.

 Types with the key Ability

-Due to the UID requirement for types with key, none of the native types in Move can have the key ability, nor can any of the types in the Standard Library.
+Due to the UID requirement, none of the native types in Move can have the key ability, nor can any of the types in the Standard Library.
 The key ability is present only in some Sui Framework types and in custom types.

 Summary

-- The first field of an object must be id with type UID
+- The Sui Verifier requires the first field of an object to be id of type UID.

 Next Steps

-The key ability defines objects in Move and forces the fields to have store.
-In the next section we cover the store ability to later explain how storage operations work.
+The key ability defines objects and forces all fields to have store.
+In the next section, we look at the store ability itself - and at the second, less obvious role it plays for objects.

 Further Reading